Instructor, Engineering Graphics Technology

 The Engineering Graphics Technologies Department at Arapahoe Community College is seeking part-time instructors for the Fall 2020 and Spring 2021 semesters.
 Courses will be held on the Littleton campus.

-This posting will be used to fill multiple part-time Instructor vacancies.
+This posting will be used to fill multiple Instructor vacancies.
+Finalist must be willing to make Colorado their primary workplace, including for online courses.

 Planned course offerings include: